bruceravel/demeter/documentation/Artemis/feff/pathlike.rst

 Use of :guilabel:`SSPath` for modeling scatterers at such a long distance is much superior to using a `quick first shell theory
 <../path/pathlike.html>`__.
 The advantage of this approach is that it
-uses well constructed scattering potentials – i.e. potentials from a real structure – to make the special path.
+uses well constructed scattering potentials |nd| i.e. potentials from a real structure |nd| to make the special path.
 Using the quick first shell technique on a path this long results in poorly constructed potentials.
 This is explained in detail in `the extended discussions chapter <../extended/qfs.html>`__.